wbcmedia/wbcmedia.github.io/2026/draft.md

 **_Gideon_** : Keith!
 Not now!
 Sorry, this is Keith our gardener, he hangs around in the shed, I haven't got round to firing him...
 Yet!

+**_Chris O'Really_** : Don't I recognise you from somewhere.
+Have you been in films?

+Elvis : Err, no, your holiness.
+I'm definitely Keith the gardener from the deep south of errr,  Macclesfield.

-**_Chris O'Really_** : Well, there certainly seem to have been an awful lot of unusual things  taking place in Wildboarclough
+**_Chris O'Really_** : Well, I must say, recently I've seen some crazy things in Wildboarclough.

-Elvis : You can say that again, your holiness... take it away Freddie
+You can say that again, your holiness... take it away Freddie

 (SONG: Crazy Things In Wildboarclough)